Ingrowing Toenail

 We would require an Initial Appointment in order to assess the ingrowing toenail and your medical history.
 We will advise you of all the possible treatment options and recommend which is likely to give you the best possible outcome.

-If we agree that surgery is the best option, we will then book you in at a convenient time for you to have the painful piece of nail removed.
 Depending on your symptoms, the shape of your nail and your medical history and occupation we may recommend removing one side of the nail, both sides of the nail or the whole toenail.
 This will be fully discussed with you and the best procedure for you will be recommended.
 We offer surgery under local anaesthesia and we use chemical ablation of the nail bed so there is no requirement for stitches.

 On the day of surgery, we will complete the paperwork and consent form and then give you a small anaesthetic injection either side of the offending toe.
 Once your toe is numb, we will clean the area and apply a tourniquet to the toe, to ensure there is no bleeding.
 We will then remove either the side/s or the entirety of the problematic toenail as discussed.